ebruri/pig-latin/README.md

-Describe: vowelCounter();
+Describe: pigLatin()

-Test: "It recognizes vowels in a multiple word sentence regardless of capitalization."
-Code: vowelCounter("CATS CATERED THE EVENT");
-Expected Output: 7

-Test: "It recognizes a single vowel in a word with multiple characters."
-Code: vowelCounter("cat");
-Expected Output: 1

-Test: "It recognizes a single vowel."
+Test: "It will add 'way' to the end of words that begin with a vowel."
+Code: pigLatin("a");
+Expected Output: "away"

+Test: "If the first letter is a consonant It will move it to the end and add "ay"."
-Code: vowelCounter("a");
+Code: pigLatin("car")
-Expected Output: 1
+Expected Output: "arcay"

-Test: "It recognizes multiple vowels in a single word."
+Test:
-Code: vowelCounter("cater");
+Code:
-Expected Output: 2
+Expected Output:

-Test: "It recognizes a single vowel regardless of case."
+Test:
-Code: vowelCounter("A");
+Code:
-Expected Output: 1
+Expected Output:

-Test: "It recognizes all vowels in a multiple-word sentence regardless of inconsistent capitalization."
+Test:
-Code: vowelCounter("CaTS CATEReD ThE EveNT");
+Code:
-Expected Output: 7
+Expected Output:

-Test: "It ignores non-alphabetical characters since they can't be vowels."
+ Test:
-Code: vowelCounter("*&$92%");
+Code:
-Expected Output: 0
+Expected Output:

-Test: "It recognizes vowels in a multiple-word sentence."
+Test:
-Code: vowelCounter("cats catered the event");
+Code:
-Expected Output: 7
+Expected Output: